abliskan/ZTM-NodeJS-Backend/README.md

 This repository is part of the NodeJS course available at https://www.udemy.com.

 ## About
-Open the `./src` to learn, practice, code along with the fundamentals of the nodeJS open the `./project` to see sample project related to the course open the `./doc` to read my note
+Open the `./src` to learn, practice, code along with the fundamentals of the nodeJS <br />
+open the `./project` to see sample project related to the course <br />
+open the `./doc` to read my note

 ## Table of Contents